On the Big G, its upper end “fishes like a different lake,” a contrast with stereotypical bass fishing.

 Lake Guntersville offers a veritable bucket list of bass-producing destinations.
 Browns Creek, Seibold, South Sauty, North Sauty, Mink, Roseberry (among many others) all figure into the equation when tournament anglers and fun-fishing visitors create their game plan for a day’s fishing.

 Many anglers focus their efforts on the mid-lake region, roughly from the Town Creek/Seibold Creek area to the B.B.
 Comer (Highway 35) Bridge.
 The lower lake, highlighted by Browns and Honeycomb creeks, attracts plenty of tournament and fun-fishing participants as well.

-Moving upstream, Mud Creek, a popular early-season destination, is usually the last point that tournament anglers consider when fishing Guntersville, largely because of the distance involved in boating from launch sites.
+Moving upstream, Mud Creek, a popular early-season destination, is usually the last point tournament anglers consider when fishing Lake Guntersville, largely because of the distance involved in boating from launch sites.

-What about the rest of the lake, that point from Mud Creek to Nickajack Dam in Tennessee?
-Roughly 30 miles long, that stretch of the Big G offers a contrast to the lower and mid portions of the lake; not only in terms of geography but also in diversity of the black bass population.
+What about the rest of the lake, the point from Mud Creek to Nickajack Dam in Tennessee?
+Roughly 30 miles long, the stretch of the Big G offers a contrast to the lower and mid portions of the lake; not only in terms of geography but also in diversity of the black bass population.